ngsankha/eecs700/about.md

 * [Canvas](https://canvas.ku.edu/courses/105419)
 * [Discord](https://discord.com/channels/1141585928125689867/)

+_The link to join Discord is shared on Canvas.
+Email me if you are unable to join._

 ### Disclaimer

 All information on this class website is tentative and subject to change.
 Any substantive change will be accompanied with an announcement to the class via Canvas and Discord.